tanelsokolov/k8m/Review_Points.md

 **A:** Used GitHub Actions because of easy setup, have used it in previous tasks.

 ### Student can demonstrate how to secure secrets used in the CI/CD pipeline and explain the management and rotation of these secrets
-**A:** Store secrets in Kubernetes Secrets objects, use sealed-secrets or external secret management tools, and implement proper secret rotation policies.
+**A:** I stored secrets inside GitHub Actions, secret keys are rotated every 30 days.

 ### Student can explain how to implement rolling updates in deployment strategy and handle failed deployments and rollbacks
 **A:** Following commands do all of those.